veillette/physics-book/contents/ch7GravitationalPotentialEnergy.md

 <div class="exercise" data-element-type="problems-exercises">
 <div class="problem" markdown="1">
 A 100-g toy car is propelled by a compressed spring that starts it moving.
-The car follows the curved track in [Figure](#fig6).
+The car follows the curved track in [Figure 6](#fig6).
 Show that the final speed of the toy car is 0.687 m/s if its initial speed is 2.00 m/s and it coasts up the frictionless slope, gaining 0.180 m in altitude.

 ![A toy car is moving up a curved track.](../resources/Figure_08_03_07a.jpg "A toy car moves up a sloped track. (credit: Leszek Leszczynski, Flickr)")
 {: #fig6 height="200"}